viamrobotics/docs/docs/installation/prepare/beaglebone-install.md

 weight: 20
 type: "docs"
 description: "How to install and run viam-server on a BeagleBone AI-64."
+aliases:
+    - "/installation/beaglebone-install/"
 # SMEs: Joe Karlsson, Shawn, Matt Dannenberg, and Rand
 ---

 The <a href="https://docs.beagleboard.org/latest/boards/beaglebone/ai-64/" target="_blank">BeagleBone AI-64</a> from <a href="https://beagleboard.org/" target="_blank">BeagleBoard.org</a> is an open-source computer based on the Texas Instruments TDA4VM processor.
 In this tutorial, we will show you how to set up your BeagleBone AI-64 with Debian, and install Viam.

-{{% figure src="../img/beaglebone-install/image4.png" alt="BeagleBone AI-64 front at 45° angle." title="BeagleBone AI-64 front at 45° angle." %}}
+{{% figure src="/installation/img/beaglebone-install/image4.png" alt="BeagleBone AI-64 front at 45° angle." title="BeagleBone AI-64 front at 45° angle." %}}

 ## What you'll need for this guide